gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/UseCases/DinisNeves/UseCaseDiagram.md

 ## 7. *Deconstruct Unit*

 ### Description
-This use case through the interaction of a Deconstractor block recycle and destroy a selected unit.
+The player Deconstructs a unit through the deconstructor.
 ### Actors
 Player
 #### Primary